 Be Brutally Honest

-It’s better not to hide anything from the employer.
+It’s better not to hide anything from the employer during an interview.
 Medical assistants should try to express areas of uncertainty or weakness while letting the employer know that they are willing to learn.

 If there are conditions to the position that medical assistants are unwilling to take on, or if there are demands on the job that they aren’t sure they can fulfill, it’s better to get it all out in the open rather than be hired under false pretenses, only to fail on the job later.